almaslennikov/FileManaging/README.md

 # FileManaging
-Course work on the System Software
+Course work on the System Software.
+Implemenation of basic file managing functions as an alternative to .net implementations.